mbrukman/why-svelte/readme.md

 ### feels good

 Making UIs with Svelte is a pleasure.
-I like its taste and aesthetics so much.
-Svelte’s design feels like a warm cozy blanket on the stormy web.
+Svelte’s taste and aesthetics feels like a warm cozy blanket on the stormy web.
 This impacts everything — features, documentation, syntax, semantics, performance, framework internals, npm install size, the welcoming and helpful community attitude,